niXman/named-args/README.md

     // pack variadic-list into a tuple.
     auto tuple = std::make_tuple(std::forward<Args>(a)...);
     // get as required.
-    // if the arg was not passed to this function - it will leads to compile-time error! auto fname = tinyargs::get_arg(tuple, args.fname);
+    // if the 'fmode' was not passed to this function - it will leads to compile-time error! auto fname = tinyargs::get_arg(tuple, args.fname);
     auto fsize = tinyargs::get_arg(tuple, args.fsize);
     // get as optional.